ChloeTigre/modmud/SPECS.md

 They can request a private chat with the Dungeon Master.

+They can take private notes in free form and access them at anytime.

 ## Access Character sheet

 DungeonMaster can view all character sheets of their current campaign.
 They can